-Rizo told the newspaper that Robert Reilly, then a special White House assistant, called Rizo and told him ″not to worry″ about the hospital bill.
+Rizo said Robert Reilly, then a special White House assistant, told him ″not to worry″ about the hospital bill.

 A follow-up call came from one of North’s secretaries, Rizo said. ″She told us to send all the bills, and they would be taken care of,″ he said.

 North is at the center of numerous investigations concerning the sale of arms to Iran and the diversion of profits to the Contras.

 The Nicaraguan Refugee Fund is now $80,000 in debt, Rizo said.